rubensousa/Carioca/README.md

 # Carioca

-An extensible testing library for Android with flexible reporting capabilities
+A collection of testing tools for Android and Kotlin that include flexible reporting capabilities

 ## License